-• How are entities created?
+(6) How are entities created?

 For each type of entity that users can create, there will be an operation that, when invoked, creates a new instance of that type.
 As with all other operations, only users who are authorized for it can invoke it.
-Thus, it is not necessarily the case that any particular user will be able to create any particular kind of object; he must be authorized to do so.
+Thus, it is not necessarily the case that any particular user will be able to create any particular kind of entity; he must be authorized to do so.
 In particular, only users authorized for certain roles may be allowed to create certain kinds of entities.

-- How does a user refer to an object or a container? - Some entities have identifiers (IDs) that allow them to be named directly.
+(7) How does a user refer to an object or a container?

+Some entities have identifers (IDs) that allow them to be named directly.
 A given entity may have zero, one, or more IDs.
-An entity may also be referred to indirectly by a qualified name (see the example under the definition of ID).
+An entity may also be referred to indirectly by a qualified name (see the example under the definition of indirect reference).
 A user (or a program he invokes) can refer to an entity using any valid ID or qualified name.
-The former is called a direct reference and the latter an indirect reference. - What policy governs access to an entity in a container?
-Is the classification of the container or of the contents tested, and with what is it compared?
+The former is called a direct reference and the latter an indirect reference.

+(8) What policy governs access to an entity in a container?
+Is the classification of the container or of the contents tested and with what is it compared?

-The answers to these questions depend on the type of access (the operation invoked) and whether the reference is direct or indirect.
-If the entity is referred to directly for viewing, Assertion 4 gives the appropriate restriction.
-If the reference is indirect, there are two cases, depending on whether or not the object is within a container marked CCR.
-If it is, both Assertions 4 and 5 have an effect; otherwise, only Assertion 4 is relevant.
+The answer to this question depends on the type of access (the operation invoked) and whether the reference is direct or indirect.
+If the entity is referred to directly for viewing, assertion 4 (viewing) gives the appropriate restriction.
+If the reference is indirect, there are two cases depending on whether or not the entity is within a container marked CCR.
+If it is, both assertions 4 and 5 (access to CCR entities) have an effect; otherwise, only assertion 4 is relevant.
 Note that a user may be permitted to view a particular entity in a CCR container if he refers to it directly, but be denied access if he refers to it indirectly.
-This provides a means for dealing with the aggregation problem without requiring duplicate copies of protected information: a collection of confidential aggregation-sensitive objects might be stored in a container marked secret-CCR.
-A user with a confidential clearance who had been given the ID of an individual object could refer to it directly, but he would be unable to view the same item via an indirect reference that identified it as a member of the secret-CCR container.
-Assertion 1 always requires that the user (or his role) be in the access set for the entityoperation pair specified.
+This provides a means for dealing with the aggregation problem without requiring duplicate copies of protected information: a collection of CONFIDENTIAL aggregationsensitive objects might be stored in a container marked SECRET-CCR.
+A user with a CONFIDENTIAL clearance who had been given the ID of an individual object could refer to it directly, but would be unable to view the same item via an indirect reference that identified it as a member of the SECRET-CCR container.
+Assertion 1 (authorization) always requires that the user (or his role) be in the access set for the entity-operation pair specified.

-• Is there anything in the system that is not (or is not part of) an entity or a user?
+(9) Is there anything in the system that is not (or is not part of or a name for) an entity or a user?

-From the user's point of view, no. There may be structures in the implementation that the user is unaware of and that would be difficult to assign a legitimate classification to (such as internal operating system queues, perhaps).
-Anything the user can create, display, or modify, however, must be (or be part of) an entity or a user.
+From the user's point of view, no. There may be structures in the implementation that the user is unaware of and would be difficult to assign a legitimate classification to (such as internal operating system queues, perhaps).
+Anything the user can create, display, or modify, however, must be (or be part of or a name for) an entity or a user.

-• What are the relationships among a user, an operation he invokes, and programs that the operation may invoke on his behalf?
-For example, what privileges do the programs inherit, and how is it determined whether a given invocation is allowed under the security policy?
+(10) What are the relationships among a user, an operation he invokes, and programs that the operation may invoke on his behalf?
+For example, what privileges do the programs inherit, how is it determined whether a given invocation is allowed under the security policy?